18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 • 8 selection wins £390,592 return with a profit of £390,345

-The breakeven point in the example is around four winning selections.
+The break-even point in the example is around four winning selections.
 Five or more is likely to generate a tidy profit.
 Although these are only example prices, it is apparent how incredible the returns could be for Goliath if all selections win.

 An each-way Goliath bet consists of 494 bets.
 247 bets are as described above, and 247 additional bets are for the selections to place.
+If you are placing a £1 each way Goliath bet, you will actually need to bet £494.

 We have another article which explains how each way bets work in more detail.